Manitoba flour

 Manitoba flour, a name chiefly used in Italy, is a flour of common wheat (Triticum aestivum) originating in the Canadian province of Manitoba.

-It is called a "strong" flour to distinguish it from other, weaker flours.
-The flour strength is indicated by the value of the coefficient W measured with a Chopin alveograph: the higher the value, the stronger the flour.
-A weak flour has a W value lower than 170, while the manitoba has a W value higher than 350.
+It is a strong flour, and distinguished from weaker flours as measured with a Chopin alveograph.

 Origin

 This type of flour takes its name from the production area where a strong, cold-resistant wheat originally grew: Manitoba, a vast province in Canada, which in turn takes its name from Manitou, the spiritual and fundamental life force among Algonquian groups.

 Currently all flours with W > 350 are defined as manitoba whatever the production area and the variety of wheat used.

 Usage

 The main characteristic of this flour is that it contains a large quantity of insoluble proteins (glutenin and gliadin), which, in contact with a liquid during the kneading phase, produce gluten.
 It is therefore a flour rich in gluten and poor in starch.
 Gluten forms a tenacious net, which in leavened doughs retains the gases of leavening, allowing the product to develop considerably during baking; in the case of pasta, on the other hand, it retains the starches, which would make the dough sticky and allow it to be cooked al dente.